rezich/SQLite/README.md

 ORM
 ---

-You can also `#import "SQLite"(USE_ORM=true);`, which, if you've set up your metaprogram correctly (see [the “overview” example](examples/overview)), allows you to more easily create Jai structs that can automatically interface with SQLite, like this:
+You can also `#import "SQLite"(USE_MODEL_CACHE=true);`, which, if you've set up your metaprogram correctly (see [the “overview” example](examples/overview)), allows you to more easily create Jai structs that can automatically interface with SQLite, like this:

 ```jai
 using SQLite;